Homemade Crunch Bars

 SUBSTITUTIONS FOR CRUNCH BAR

-Over the years, I've tested different swaps for dietary needs, allergies, or just curiosity.
+I've tested different swaps for dietary needs, allergies, or just curiosity.
 Here are some that actually work:

 • Dairy-free: Choose dairy-free chocolate chips and plant-based butter.
 Brands like Enjoy Life and Miyoko's offer reliable options.